Home ยป Italian Baking Recipes ยป Orange Cranberry Biscotti

 • Use a fork to whisk together the wet ingredients slowly incorporating part of the dry ingredients.

-• As the mixture starts to come together add the cooled almond and the dried sweetened cranberries.
+• As the mixture starts to come together, add the roasted and cooled almonds and the dried sweetened cranberries.

 • Turn out onto a lightly floured surface and knead very lightly to form a ball.